 Celina Estrada Thomas, Ph.D.

-Dr. Celina Estrada Thomas is the instructor for the Implementing and Supporting Instruction course in TSCI.
-She is in her 38th year of service and 4th year as superintendent of Hutto ISD.
-In her second year as superintendent, she organized and garnered enough community support to pass one of the largest bonds in the history of the district to keep up with growth demands.
-Under her leadership, the district expanded dual-language programs into the secondary level, expanded CTE programs at the middle and high school levels, and increased the counselor contact time by decreasing student to counselor ratios.
+As superintendent of Hutto ISD, she organized and garnered enough community support to pass two of the largest bonds in the history of the district to keep up with growth demands.
+Hutto ISD is the 4th fastest-growing district in the central Texas area.
+Under her leadership, the district not only expanded and upgraded facilities, but she also increased the number of dual language campuses, expanded CTE and fine arts programs at the middle and high school levels, and increased college and career pathway opportunities.

 Rhonda McWilliams, Ed.D.